 Effects of three cooking methods on content changes and absorption efficiencies of carotenoids in maize

 Maize is a staple source of certain carotenoids for the human diet, but food processing is an important factor affecting the carotenoid content and absorption.
-In this study, we investigated the content changes of carotenoids in maize under the three cooking methods (boiling kernels, porridge and tortilla).
-Also, using the in vitro digestion model, we assessed the effects of cooking methods on carotenoid absorption efficiencies (digestion stability, micellization efficiency and bioaccessibility).
-The results indicated that the carotenoid content obviously increased in the boiling kernels, but the carotenoid bioaccessibility was the lowest comparing to porridge and tortilla.
-Tortilla presented the highest digestion stability of β-carotene (309 ± 63 %) and the bioaccessibility of xanthophylls (22.4 ± 0.5 % for lutein and 18.5 ± 1.0 % for zeaxanthin) among three cooking products during the in vitro digestion.
-The contents of carotenoids in porridge were all the lowest in three cooking products, however, the low concentration level of xanthophylls reduced the competitive effect on the β-carotene micellization, which increased the bioaccessibility of β-carotene to 52.1 ± 5.0 %.
-Additionally, the content of xanthophylls (lutein + zeaxanthin) in digesta significantly and positively correlated with the β-carotene content in digesta, whereas negatively correlated with the micellization of β-carotene.
-And this correlation between the xanthophylls and β-carotene was not affected by the cooking methods.
-These results together suggest that tortilla and porridge are the better dietary choices to intake xanthophylls and β-carotene, respectively, among maize-based foods.
+In this study, we investigated the content changes of carotenoids in maize under three cooking methods (boiling kernels, preparing porridge and preparing tortilla).
+Also, using the in vitro digestion model, we assessed the effects of the cooking methods on carotenoid absorption efficiencies (digestion stability, micellization efficiency and bioaccessibility).
+The results indicated that the carotenoid content obviously increased in the boiled kernels, but its carotenoid bioaccessibility was the lowest compared to that of porridge and tortilla.
+Tortilla presented the highest digestion stability of β-carotene (309 ± 63%) and bioaccessibility of xanthophylls (22.4 ± 0.5% for lutein and 18.5 ± 1.0% for zeaxanthin) among the three cooked products during in vitro digestion.
+The contents of carotenoids in the porridge were all the lowest among the three cooked products; however, the low concentration level of xanthophylls reduced the competitive effect on β-carotene micellization, which increased the bioaccessibility of β-carotene to 52.1 ± 5.0%.
+Additionally, the content of xanthophylls (lutein + zeaxanthin) in digesta significantly and positively correlated with the β-carotene content in digesta, whereas it negatively correlated with the micellization of β-carotene.
+This correlation between the xanthophylls and β-carotene was not affected by the cooking methods.
+These results together suggest that tortilla and porridge are better dietary choices for the intake of xanthophylls and β-carotene, respectively, among maize-based foods.
 Furthermore, the absorption of β-carotene was influenced by the content of xanthophylls whatever the cooking method.